DominikN/docs_new/docs/tutorials/ros-tutorials/9-map-navigation.md

 ## AMCL

 AMCL is a probabilistic localization system for a robot moving in 2D.
-It implements the adaptive (or KLD-sampling) Monte Carlo localization approach (as described by Dieter Fox), which uses a particle filter to track the pose of a robot against a known map.
+It implements the adaptive (or KLD-sampling) Monte Carlo localization approach (as [described](https://papers.nips.cc/paper/1998-kld-sampling-adaptive-particle-filters.pdf) by Dieter Fox ), which uses a particle filter to track the pose of a robot against a known map.

 What it does is basically locating robot on map based on how map looks and how current laser scan match to map.
 Put simply, `AMCL + map_server` replaces `gmapping`.

 ### AMCL params

-There is a lot of params provided by AMCL node, we will focus on those which are most important, for all please refer to [amcl](http://wiki.ros.org/amcl)
+There are a lot of params provided by AMCL node, we will focus on those which are most important, for all please refer to [amcl](http://wiki.ros.org/amcl)

 - `scan` - Laser scan topic.